Vishnu053/subEnum/README.md

 6. waybackurls (included)

 ### INSTALLATION
 You can run chmod +x install.sh && ./install.sh to create an alias in your bashrc file.
+This is not essential to run subEnum.

 ### SYNTAX
 subEnum.sh URL